 High Tech Equipment

 Don’t be fooled by the “cottage appearance” of our animal hospital!!
 Dr. Joi Sutton has a weakness for technology and doesn’t suffer outdated equipment.
 We have top-end digital X-ray and digital dental X-ray machines.
 We have the same fancy model Phillips ultrasound unit that 2 of the cardiologists in town use.
 We have many fluid pumps.
 We have an oxygen cage.
 We have a TonoVet and slit lamp.
 We have end-tidal CO machines and most every anesthetic monitoring gadget.
 (Dr. Sutton is very type A about anesthesia.)
-We have the Cadillac of dental machines.
+We have all the best dental equipment.
 We have a Cutting Edge class 4 therapy laser (the same type that many chiropractors use).
 We send much of our labwork out to reference labs (to save clients money), but when we have a sick pet we have the same suite of IDEXX laboratory equipment that both the local specialty/ER hospitals have.

 Reasonable Hospitalization Fees

 We try to keep charging for hospitalization simple and reasonable.
 For ill pets requiring hospitalization, we are able to provide state of the art diagnostics and therapeutics.
 We offer much of the same treatments and tests that you would find at the local emergency hospitals except that we close at 5pm.
 We are happy to provide you with an estimate for hospitalization when your pet is ill.